malradhi/continuous-vocoder/README.md

 ### References

-*This software is based on the method described in the papers:*
+*This system is based on the method described in the papers:*

 [1] Mohammed Salah Al-Radhi, Tamás Gábor Csapó, Géza Németh, Time-domain envelope modulating the noise component of excitation in a continuous residual-based vocoder for statistical parametric speech synthesis, in Proceedings of the 18th Interspeech conference, pp. 434-438, Stockholm, Sweeden, 2017. https://www.doi.org/10.21437/Interspeech.2017-678